Bob Beattie (skiing)

-Robert Prime Beattie (/biːˈættiː/ bee-AT-tee; January 24, 1933 – April 1, 2018) was an American skiing coach, skiing promoter and commentator for ABC Sports and ESPN.
+Robert Prime Beattie (/biːˈætiː/ bee-AT-ee; January 24, 1933 – April 1, 2018) was an American skiing coach, skiing promoter and commentator for ABC Sports and ESPN.
 He was head coach of the U.S. Ski Team from 1961 to 1969 and co-founded the Alpine Skiing World Cup in 1966.
 His work as a ski-racing commentator for ABC included four Winter Olympic Games, from 1976 through 1988.

 Early life

 Beattie was born in Manchester, New Hampshire, on January 24, 1933, to Robert Archibald Beattie (1904–1975), a sales manager for a roofing company, and Katherine Simpson (née Prime; 1906–1995), a homemaker.
 He had a younger brother, John M. He graduated from Manchester Central High School in 1950.
 He attended Middlebury College in Vermont, where he participated in several sports, including football, tennis, cross country, and skiing.
 After graduating in 1955 with a degree in education, he remained at Middlebury as an assistant coach.